 Candidates for Surgery

 Your doctor may recommend surgery if you have more advanced osteoarthritis and have exhausted the nonsurgical treatment options.
-Surgery should only be considered if your hip is significantly affecting the quality of your life and interfering with your normal activities.
+Surgery should only be considered if your hip symptoms are significantly affecting the quality of your life and interfering with your normal activities.

 A comprehensive evaluation by your orthopaedic surgeon will help you determine if you are a good candidate for hip resurfacing.